Why would a health foundation care about the local economy?

 That’s how the South Florida Anchor Alliance was born.

 Armed with a new idea and a decisive direction, by early 2019 leaders from Health Foundation, the Alliance’s backbone organization, began reaching out to anchor institution CEO’s and Presidents, and human resource and procurement staff members at their respective organizations.
-Within a few months, workgroups for each Miami-Dade and Broward counties were established and began meeting.
-These meetings were attended by anchor staff members and leaders, who could provide invaluable institutional knowledge about strategic areas of opportunity and collaboration.
+Within a few months, workgroups in Miami-Dade and Broward counties were established and began meeting.
+These meetings were attended by hospitals and healthcare systems, education enterprises and municipalities-coming together to harness their collective multi-billion-dollar spending power and vast human and intellectual capital in order to create a more just and inclusive local economy.

-If you are interested in learning more about the South Florida Anchor Alliance, please contact Vice President of Operations and Strategy Janisse Schoepp.
+If you are interested in learning more about the South Florida Anchor Alliance, please contact Project Director of the South Florida Anchor Alliance Megan Gamwell.